-Patxi Araujo (Spain, 1967) is an artist and Professor at the Faculty of Arts at the University of the Basque Country UPV/EHU.
-Departament of Art and Technology.
-He is experienced in the field of Fine Arts, he applies his research in scenery, installations and events, and in immersive and interactive environments.
-Hi is also working with disciplines such as dance or robotics.
+Patxi Araujo (Spain, 1967) is an artist and Professor at the department of art and technology of the Faculty of Arts at the University of the Basque Country UPV/EHU.
+He is experienced in the field of Fine Arts, where he applies his research in scenery, installations and events, and in immersive and interactive environments.
+He is also working with disciplines such as dance or robotics.
 He has made numerous individual and collective exhibitions, receiving awards and mentions in various competitions and international video art animation: the International Film and Video Festival, (Monterey, 2000) and L’Imagine Leggera, (Palermo, 2001), the International Image Festival of Manizales (Colombia, 2009) and the FILE -09 (Brazil), among others.

-In his recent work explores the relationships between art, technology and poetry.
-The interest of this born Clarke’s 3rd Law (2008), a project that analyzes and recreates the territory of the techno-magic and Tears of Alice (2009), conceived as a meeting point for an aesthetic synaesthesic and hyperconnective.
-Soft_Wall (2010 -…) investigates significant applications throughout the world mapping.
-Currently is developing the project Codex Contaminari_Humana Coded as an exercise of aesthetic criticism and creation around the concept of the human through bodies, perceptions and metaphors from environments of programming, robotics, artificial life and simulation.
+In his recent work explores the relationship between art, technology and poetry.
+This interest has given birth to Clarke’s 3rd Law (2008), a project that analyzes and recreates the territory of the techno-magic and Tears of Alice (2009), conceived as a meeting point of an aesthetic synaesthesia and hyperconnectivity.
+Soft_Wall (2010 -…) investigates the significant applications throughout the world mapping.
+He is currently developing the project Codex Contaminari_Humana Coded as an exercise of aesthetic criticism and creation around the concept of the human through bodies, perceptions and metaphors from environments of programming, robotics, artificial life and simulation.

 The Trained Particles Circus